ember-learn/ember-blog/content/ember-5-0-released.md

 - We [shipped Glint 1.0](https://blog.emberjs.com/glint-1-0-released/), providing top-notch editor tooling for Ember's Handlebars templates in both JavaScript and TypeScript code bases, powered by TypeScript under the hood.

-- Ember Data [massively improved performance](https://blog.emberjs.com/ember-released-4-7/) and [laid a foundation](https://blog.emberjs.com/ember-data-5-x-update-2023-04-15/) for a total overhaul in the 5.x series.
+- EmberData [massively improved performance](https://blog.emberjs.com/ember-released-4-7/) and [laid a foundation](https://blog.emberjs.com/ember-data-5-x-update-2023-04-15/) for a total overhaul in the 5.x series.

 Ember 5.0 has no new features, because we did all that work in minor releases instead.